uvarc/rc-website/content/post/2024-may-maintenance.md

 {{< alert-green >}}Rivanna will be down for maintenance on <strong>Tuesday, May 28, 2024</strong> beginning at 6 a.m.{{< /alert-green >}}

 You may continue to submit jobs until the maintenance period begins, but if the system determines your job will not have time to finish, it will not start until Rivanna is returned to service.
-Globus and storage will remain functional.
+While drive mapping and project storage will be unavailable, other storage will remain accessible through Globus.

-All systems are expected to return to service by **6 a.m. on Thursday, May 30.**
+All systems are expected to return to service by **Thursday, May 30 at 6 a.m.**

 ## IMPORTANT MAINTENANCE NOTES